How Much Should You Put Down On a House? (It’s Not Always 20%)

 When trying to decide how much of a down payment is best for you, talking to experts like your real estate agent or mortgage lender can help you determine what you can afford, what loan program to use, and exactly how much of a down payment to make.

-“It’s all a bit of a balancing act,” says Wise.
-“And we have to look at what we call layered risk.
-If you’re maxing yourself out, using every dollar you have for the down payment and still have other debt, at that time it might be best to make a smaller down payment, or to wait and save a bit more.”
+“It’s all a bit of a balancing act,” Wise says.
+“And we have to look at what we call ‘layered’ risk.”
+If you’re stretching your finances to the limit, putting every dollar into the down payment while carrying other debt, it might be wiser to make a smaller down payment or wait until you’ve saved more, she says.

 Michener says it’s important for buyers to really look at their income levels and understand what they can afford, and to get creative with their lender in regards to determining the optimum down payment and loan.
 Buyers should also keep in mind that changes in the market can affect their buying power, both positively and negatively.

-While saving and making sure you’re in a good financial position to buy is important, not having a 20% down payment doesn’t have to be a deal-breaker, and with a little help from seasoned professionals, you could become a homeowner sooner than you think.
+While saving and making sure you’re in a good financial position to buy is important, not having a 20% down payment doesn’t have to be a deal-breaker.
+With a little help from seasoned professionals, you could become a homeowner sooner than you think.
 Rather than giving money to a landlord every month, you can own a home and start building equity in your investment right away.

-“When you buy, you have security,” says Michener.
-“You aren’t at the mercy of a landlord and in the long run, it will only benefit you and your family.”
+“When you buy, you have security,” Michener says.
+“You aren’t at the mercy of a landlord, and, in the long run, it will only benefit you and your family.”